smokyjazzjam/smokyjazzjam/README.md

 ## Overview

-This repository is dedicated to provide information on the Smoky Mountain Jazz Jam hosted at Folkmoot in Waynesville, NC.
+This repository is used to host files that generate a simple webpage for the Smoky Mountain Jazz Jam.